 |10.
 Lab Content - |

-- Cooperative rehearsal of voice development exercises and assignments.
+- Small group collaborative rehearsal of voice exercises and assignments.

 |11.
 Honors Description - No longer used.
 Integrated into main description section.|

 |12.
 Types and/or Examples of Required Reading, Writing and Outside of Class Assignments - |

 - Individual and ensemble lyrics and script reading assignments

 - Self-reflective journal and/or character analysis of songs